SumoLogic/sumologic-documentation/docs/integrations/web-servers/squid-proxy.md

 If you haven’t defined a farm in Squid Proxy, then enter ‘**default**’ for `proxy_cluster`.

-Enter in values for the following parameters (as marked `CHANGEME` above):
+Enter in values for the following parameters (marked `CHANGEME` in the snippet above):

-* telegraf.influxdata.com/inputs - This contains the required configuration for the Telegraf SNMP Input plugin.
+* `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf SNMP Input plugin.
 Please refer[ to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the SNMP input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar the host should always be localhost.
     * In the tags section, which is `[inputs.snmp.tags]`
         * `environment` - This is the deployment environment where the Squid Proxy cluster identified by the value of **servers** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
         * **proxy_cluster **- Enter a name to identify this Squid Proxy cluster.
 This farm name will be shown in the Sumo Logic dashboards.